 Downloaded applications may affect the performance of your device or cause it to behave unpredictably.
 Use safe mode to check whether a downloaded application is causing the problem.
 In safe mode, your device only starts with software and applications that were already installed when you purchased your device.
 If the device performance improves in safe mode, it’s likely that one or more downloaded applications are affecting the device negatively.
-If the problem is recent and you’re not sure which application is causing the problem, you can start by uninstalling the most recently downloaded application.
+If the problem is recent and you’re unsure which application is causing the problem, you can start by uninstalling the most recently downloaded application.

 To exit safe mode, restart the device.

-Update the software on your device.
+Step 5: Update the software on your device

-Perform a factory data reset
+Step 6: Perform a factory data reset